-Is This Because African American Communities Are More Dangerous?
+Is This Because Black Communities Are More Dangerous?

-Is This Because African Americans Are Often Poorer Than Whites?
+Is This Because Black Americans Are Often Poorer?

-But this doesn’t explain the findings at all—especially because wealthier African Americans are likely to pay even more of a price for living in black neighborhoods than poorer African Americans: the report found that upper-middle income blacks who live in black neighborhoods paid a full 194 percent more for car insurance on average than upper-middle income individuals living in white neighborhoods—a difference of $1,396!
+It’s true that the poverty rate among Black Americans is more than double the poverty rate for White Americans in many states.
+But this does not explain the findings at all—especially because wealthier Black Americans are likely to pay even more of a price for living in Black neighborhoods: the report found that upper-middle income individuals who live in Black neighborhoods paid a full 194% more for car insurance on average than upper-middle income individuals living in White neighborhoods—a difference of $1,396 per year.

-By and large, the insurance industry has never admitted that black Americans pay more for car insurance.
-In fact, they are often downright defensive... and offensive.
-In 2014, the National Association of Mutual Insurance Companies sent a letter to the Federal Insurance Office that insinuated black Americans can afford to pay more for car insurance because...wait for it… they spend money on their pets, toys, alcohol, tobacco, and recording equipment, like normal humans, often do:
+In 2014, the National Association of Mutual Insurance Companies sent a letter to the Federal Insurance Office that insinuated Black Americans can afford to pay more for car insurance because they spend money on their pets, toys, alcohol, tobacco, and recording equipment, like people often do:

 "...data reveal that households in the two lowest quintiles spent nearly as much on alcohol and tobacco products combined as on automobile insurance, and that they spent more on audio and visual (A/V) equipment and services than on automobile insurance...we would submit that the percentage of household income spent by minority consumers on automobile insurance appears to be reasonable relative to the percentage of income spent on non-essential goods," the insurance group wrote.

-In other words, insurance companies seem to think it’s okay to charge black Americans more for car insurance for no reason other than the fact that black Americans spend money on other things.
+In other words, the argument would seem to be that it’s OK to charge Black consumers more for car insurance for no reason other than the fact that they spend money on other things as well.

-In response to the previously mentioned study, J. Robert Hunter, the organization’s Director of Insurance said:
+In response to the Consumer Federation of America study, J. Robert Hunter, the organization’s director of insurance, said:

-Sadly, yes.
-An analysis released in 2017 by Consumer Reports and Propublica found that in California, Illinois, Missouri, and Texas, premiums are still higher in minority neighborhoods in general, not just African American ones.
+Yes.
+An analysis released in 2017 by Consumer Reports and ProPublica found that in California, Illinois, Missouri, and Texas, premiums are still higher in minority neighborhoods in general, not just predominantly Black neighborhoods.